Günther Gräntz

 Günther Gräntz (26 July 1905 – 30 April 1945) was a member of the Nazi Party and its paramilitary unit, the Sturmabteilung (SA).
 He held several important staff and field commands and rose to the rank of SA-Obergruppenführer.
 During the Second World War, he also served in the German Army and in the Volkssturm, the Nazi Party militia.
 He was killed in action during the Battle of Berlin in the closing days of the war in Europe.

 Early life and education

 Gräntz was born in Frankfurt am Main, the son of a senior schoolteacher.
 He attended the local Mittelschule and Realgymnasium, passing his Reifeprüfung (matriculation examination) in 1923.
-He completed a two-year commercial apprenticeship and then began studying economics and law at the Universität Frankfurt am Main until 1927 and then at the Ludwig Maximilian University of Munich until 1930 when he dropped out and obtained employment as a commercial clerk.
+He completed a two-year commercial apprenticeship and then began studying economics and law at the Universität Frankfurt am Main until 1927 and then at the Ludwig-Maximilians-Universität München until 1930 when he dropped out and obtained employment as a commercial clerk.